Introduction

 - Install Corner Cabinets: Begin with the corner units, making sure they are level and stable.

-Ready to begin?
-Here’s what you’ll need:
+Are you ready to get started?
+Here’s a list of what you’ll need:

 Essential Tools and Materials